sthithpragya/Max-Information-Configuration-Exploration-MICE-/learning/nuSVR/0_README_instructions.txt

 2) Add the thundersvm package in 'thundersvmPackage' and build.

-3) Build the target files here:
+3) Build the target files here (NOTE: You need to have yaml-cpp)

 	mkdir build
 	cd build